elgarcito/hardwarestore1/README.md

 ## Exercises and references:

+### 07/11/2023
+Create 5 custom exceptions.

+The exception added are:
+1. PhoneNumberException
+2. NumberInNamesException
+3. LongEmployeeNameException
+4. EmployeeSpecialityException
+5. EmailException

+Handle exceptions in 2 ways.

+* In throwNameException(String employeeName) in Class Employee we handle exception in two ways.All other exceptions are used in the checkEmployeeData() method in Employee class that allows us to see if the data of the employee is OK.

+Use try-catch with resources.

+### * __Re-Do this exercise.
+We have an example in the static block in electricProduct.__

+Log messages to the console, file.

+* All messages that are not a white line are LOGGER.info() or LOGGER.error type.

 ### 02/11/2023

 Add 5 interfaces to the existing hierarchy.
 Use polymorphism with the abstract class and interface from the hierarchy.